SPRINGFIELD TOWNSHIP ARTS AND ENRICHMENT COUNCIL

 The Springfield Township Arts and Enrichment Council dba ArtsConnectTM (“Council”) is organized exclusively for non-profit purposes and will operate at all times in the manner contemplated by Section 1702 et seq of the Ohio Revised Code.
 This Code of Regulations (sometimes referred to as “Regulations” and aka Bylaws) shall be the governing document for all operations of Council, which may exercise all powers granted pursuant to statute and this Code of Regulations.

 Council is a non-profit community organization supporting arts, recreation, and enrichment opportunities in Springfield Township (Township”).
-The mission of the Council is to create an engaged and vibrant community with quality-of-life enhancements through the arts, community events, parks, and recreation.
+The mission of the Council is to create an engaged and vibrant community through the arts and events.
 Council shall have the authority to do all things lawful to accomplish its purpose and conduct its activities as described in this Article.

 Council is authorized, through its own personnel and volunteers or by contracted entities and persons, to further its purposes by activities such as, but not limited to, the following: